AnimatedLEDStrip/client-go/README.md

 [![godoc](https://godoc.org/github.com/AnimatedLEDStrip/client-go?status.svg)](http://godoc.org/github.com/AnimatedLEDStrip/client-go)
 [![codecov](https://codecov.io/gh/AnimatedLEDStrip/client-go/branch/master/graph/badge.svg)](https://codecov.io/gh/AnimatedLEDStrip/client-go)

-This library allows a Go client to connect to an AnimatedLEDStrip server, allowing the client to send animations to the server and receive currently running animations from the server, among other information.
+This library allows a Go client to communicate with an AnimatedLEDStrip server.

 ## Using the Library in a Project
 The library can be downloaded with: